Social media polarization during conflict: Insights from an ideological stance dataset on Israel-Palestine Reddit comments: Introduction

-To address this research gap, we present a comparative analysis of the performances of various open-access large language models (LLMs) incorporating multiple prompt engineering techniques, neural network architectures, and pre-trained language models in detecting ideological stance.
-We also propose the method that is identified as the best performing by the evaluation metrics.
-We specifically evaluated four open-access LLMs (Mixtral 8x7B, Mistral 7B, Gemma 7B and Falcon 7B), four neural network architectures (RNN, LSTM, GRU and BiLSTM), and seven pre-trained language models (BERT Cased, BERT Uncased, XLM-RoBERTa, DistilBERT Cased, DistilBERT Uncased, ELECTRA-Small and ELECTRA-Base).
+To address this research gap, we conduct a comprehensive comparative analysis of multiple approaches for ideological stance detection, including open-access large language models (LLMs) with various prompt engineering techniques, neural network architectures, and pre-trained language models.
+We further identify the best-performing method based on multiple evaluation metrics.
+Specifically, we evaluate seven open-access LLMs (Mixtral 8x7B, Mistral 7B, Gemma 7B, Falcon 7B, Gemma 3-4B, Falcon 3-3B, and Qwen 3-4B), four neural network architectures (RNN, LSTM, GRU, and BiLSTM), and seven pre-trained language models (BERT Cased, BERT Uncased, XLM-RoBERTa, DistilBERT Cased, DistilBERT Uncased, ELECTRA-Small, and ELECTRA-Base).
+For LLM-based classification, we investigate several prompt engineering strategies, including Zero-shot prompting, One-shot prompting, Re2 prompting, Meta-prompting, Scoring and Reflective Re-read prompting, and Context Extraction prompting, and we also examine an LLM ensemble approach based on majority voting.
 We utilized a manually annotated dataset of Reddit comments related to the Israel-Palestine conflict, spanning from October 2023 to August 2024.
 The models were evaluated based on accuracy, F1-score, recall, and precision on the test dataset.
 The final methodology was selected by systematically weighing these performance metrics.
 This comprehensive evaluation not only highlights the capabilities of various models in detecting ideological stance but also identifies the most suitable approach for this task.
 The contributions of this study are as follows: